juxt/bidi/README.md

 We ask bidi to use the same route definition to tell us the path that would match the `:index` hander.
 In this case, it tells us `/index.html`.
-So if you were generating a link to this handler from another page, you could use this function in your view logic to create the link instead of hardcoding in the view template (This gives your code more resiliance to changes in the organisation of routes during
+So if you were forming a link to this handler from another page, you could use this function in your view logic to create the link instead of hardcoding in the view template (This gives your code more resiliance to changes in the organisation of routes during